 Black Olives Have High Sodium Content

 Most olives are cured in a brine solution.
 This means they have an unusually high salt content for a fruit.
-Although ripe black olives have a lower sodium content than green ones, eating too many could still have a negative impact on your dog.
+Although ripe black olives have a lower sodium content than green ones, eating too many could theoretically impact your dog’s health.

 It’s possible to buy unsalted olives, but these are rare.
 Raw, freshly picked olives retain a bitter taste that makes them unpalatable.
 Some jarred varieties, however, do have a reduced salt content.